Binary Optimization Problems

 Bases: AbstractProblem

-A class used to represent the Maximum Cut (MAXCUT) function for 100 nodes.
+A class to represent the Maximum Cut (MAXCUT) problem for 100 nodes.

 f(x: list) float[source]